PundiAI/pundi-docs/governance/governance-proposal-information/README.md

 #### Deposit

 {% hint style="info" %}
-As of proposal [#19](https://pundiscan.io/fxcore/proposals/19), the `min deposit (deposit threshold)` has been changed to `3000 FX` and the `voting period` has been changed to `7 days.`
+As of proposal [#19](https://pundiscan.io/fxcore/proposals/19), the `min deposit (deposit threshold)` has been changed to `30 PUNDIAI` and the `voting period` has been changed to `7 days.`
 {% endhint %}

 A deposit is required by the proposer to initiate a proposal.
 It is designed to prevent spam.

 To submit a proposal, the proposer can head to the [f(x)Core block explorer](https://explorer.functionx.io/fxcore/proposals/form), connect their address and fill up the form.
-It requires an `initial deposit` of at least 1,000 FX.
+It requires an `initial deposit` of at least 10 PUNDIAI.
 The `initial deposit` will be _counted as part of the entire deposit_ of initiating the governance voting.

-In order to initiate the governance voting (enter the `voting period`), all proposals are required to have a minimum amount of FX deposit, referred to as the _deposit threshold_ or `min deposit`.
-The `min deposit` is currently set at 3,000 FX.
+In order to initiate the governance voting (enter the `voting period`), all proposals are required to have a minimum amount of PUNDIAI deposit, referred to as the _deposit threshold_ or `min deposit`.
+The `min deposit` is currently set at 30 PUNDIAI.
 This parameter can be changed via governance.

 The proposal owners are not required to deposit the full amount on their own.
-Once a proposal is submitted successfully, the proposal will enter the `max deposit period` or the _deposit period_ where other FX holders can increase the proposal's deposit by sending a Deposit transaction.
+Once a proposal is submitted successfully, the proposal will enter the `max deposit period` or the _deposit period_ where other PUNDIAI holders can increase the proposal's deposit by sending a Deposit transaction.
 The `max deposit period` is currently set as 7 days.

-Once the `min deposit` of 3,000 FX is reached, the proposal will automatically enter the `voting period`.
+Once the `min deposit` of 30 PUNDIAI is reached, the proposal will automatically enter the `voting period`.

 #### Examples

-Tom initiates a proposal with 1,002 FX, proposal enters `max deposit period`.
-Dick deposits 1,000 FX to the same proposal 2 days later.
-The total deposit is now 2,002 FX.
-Harry then deposits 1,000 FX a few days later.
+Tom initiates a proposal with 1,002 PUNDIAI, proposal enters `max deposit period`.
+Dick deposits 1,000 PUNDIAI to the same proposal 2 days later.
+The total deposit is now 2,002 PUNDIAI.
+Harry then deposits 1,000 PUNDIAI a few days later.
 After Harry's deposit, `min deposit` has been reached and the proposal enters the `voting period`.

-Tommy initiates a proposal with 3,001 FX, proposal immediately enters the `voting period` as the `min deposit` has been reached.
+Tommy initiates a proposal with 3,001 PUNDIAI, proposal immediately enters the `voting period` as the `min deposit` has been reached.

 ### Voting Period

 The `voting period` is currently set as 7 days.
-Once a proposal has entered the `voting period`, a qualified FX holder will have the right to vote on the proposal.
+Once a proposal has entered the `voting period`, a qualified PUNDIAI holder will have the right to vote on the proposal.

-A qualified FX holder is as follow:
+A qualified PUNDIAI holder is as follow:

 * the person is a Delegator to (at least) one active Validator on f(x)Core before the proposal entered the `voting period`
 * the person is an active Validator on f(x)Core before the proposal entered the `voting period`

-The above FX holders are considered to have bonded their FX tokens.
-Unbonded FX holders and other users do not have the right to participate in governance.
+The above PUNDIAI holders are considered to have bonded their PUNDIAI tokens.
+Unbonded PUNDIAI holders and other users do not have the right to participate in governance.
 However, they can submit and deposit on proposals.

 > ⚠️ The voting period for testnet will be 2 hours instead.